-i) Announcement Protocols
+j) Announcement Protocols

 - At origin and all major intermediate stations the Train Attendant is to make an announcement which: - Provides safety information. - Orients the customer to the consist of the train (i.e., location of Food Service Cars, restrooms, etc.). - Train Attendants should introduce themselves by name to customers (including Business Travel (BT) customers), and provide customers the location where the employee working the car can be located in the event of an emergency or other problem. - Announce all station stops between the hours of 7 am and 10 pm. - Notify customers individually from 10p.m. to 7a.m.
-Use a flashlight to locate customers during the night. - When an en route delay occurs, customers are to be notified immediately. - If the Conductor does not make an announcement or the announcements are too infrequent, it is the TASC responsibility to keep customers informed.
+Use a flashlight to locate customers during the night. - When an en route delay occurs, customers are to be notified immediately. - If the Conductor does not make an announcement or the announcements are too infrequent, it is a) Receiving Customers